-Interested applicants should carefully review these grant guidelines and the EMC's website.
-24 All Project Concept Proposals must be submitted on the form provided and received by the due date.
-Please direct all questions and requests for further information via email; proposals should also be emailed to:
+Interested applicants should carefully review these grant guidelines and the EMC's website.28 All Initial Concept Proposals must be received by Wednesday, May 24, 2023.
+Please direct all questions and requests for further information via email.
+All application materials should be submitted as one compiled file and emailed to: kristina.wolf@bof.ca.gov

-kristina.wolf@bof.ca.gov

-24 https://bof.fire.ca.gov/board-committees/effectiveness-monitoring-committee/
+28 https://bof.fire.ca.gov/board-committees/effectiveness-monitoring-committee/